zeecitizen/h2o-3/h2o-docs/src/product/glossary.rst

 **HEX format**
 	Records made up of hexadecimal numbers representing machine language code or constant data.
 In H2O, data must be parsed into .hex format before you can perform operations on it.

+.. _histogram:

+**Histogram**
+	A graphical diagram that estimates the probability distribution of a variable.
+The Y axis represents the variable frequency, and the X axis represents a class interval.

 **Hit ratio**
 	 (Multinomial only) The number of times the prediction was correct out of the total number of predictions.